-- Add the rice as if it was rain, distributing it over the whole paella pan surface.
+- Add the rice as if it were rain, distributing it over the whole paella pan surface.

 - Immediately add the boiling water.
 Add the saffron.
 Add salt to taste.
 If you are making the paella over an open fire, at this point the wood fire should be at its strongest; if you are cooking it over your kitchen top make sure the heat source is set to high.

-- From now on, you shouldn’t stir the paella any more.
+- From now on, you shouldn’t stir the paella anymore.
 Cook the paella Valenciana for about 17 to 20 minutes depending on the rice.
-The first 10 minutes the outdoors wood fire should be strong or the kitchen heat source high.
+For the first 10 minutes the outdoor wood fire should be strong or the kitchen heat source high.
 After the first 10 minutes, let the wood fire die down, or turn the heat to medium if you are cooking your paella indoors.

 Here we give you some tips on how to eat paella according to tradition apart from some tips and interesting notes about this jewel of Mediterranean recipes.

-Have you tried paella valenciana recipe indoors or outdoors?
+Have you tried the Paella Valenciana recipe indoors or outdoors?
 Share your experience in the comments below.